bewlay/more-naval-ai/mnai_changelog.md

 * Don't ask to declare war against the real owner when attacking a hidden nationality unit
 * Added some previously unused pedia text
 * Misc. minor text improvements (Thanks to Dominus the Mentat@civfanatics)
+* Show in pedia if a unit costs no upkeep

 ### Bugfixes
 * Somnium works again (report by LightAcolyte@civfanatics)